Last updated: July 28th, 2023

 Physical damage to the shifter or derailleur is rare and usually obvious, but it’s the first thing to rule out.

 (Note: I’m assuming you do not have an internally-geared hub.
-They’re a whole other ball of wax, and much harder to diagnose.)
+They’re a whole other ball of wax, beyond the scope of this article.)

 Issue 1: Indexing adjustment